Applying Non-negative Matrix Factorization with Covariates to the Longitudinal Data as Growth Curve Model: Examples of data analysis

 \subsection{Growth curve data on an orthodontic measurement}

-The dataset was originally introduced in Table 1 of \citet{potthoff1964} and is available as \verb|Orthodont| in the \verb|nmle| package in R. According to its description, \verb|Orthodont| is a dataset collected at the University of North Carolina Dental School.
-There were 27 children (16 males and 11 females) aged 8-–14 years.
+The dataset was originally introduced in Table 1 of \citet{potthoff1964} and is available as \verb|Orthodont| in the \verb|nlme| package in R. According to its description, \verb|Orthodont| is a dataset collected at the University of North Carolina Dental School.
+There were 27 children (16 males and 11 females) aged 8--14 years.
 Every two years, they measured the distance between the pituitary and pterygomaxillary fissures.
 Thus, the observation matrix $Y$ where $P=4$ and $N=27$ consists of the \verb|distance| among 16 males and 11 females at the ages of 8, 10, 12, and 14.
-Script \ref{sc1} shows the R scripts used for data preparation.
-An observation matrix $Y$ was created from the \verb|Orthodont| data, and four individuals were selected, two each from the male and female data.
-Although the observed values were expected to increase monotonically with age, they were measured using X-rays, which introduced an error in the measurement.
-For example, \verb|M01| represents the first male individual; however, the observed value at 10 years of age is 25, which is shorter than the observed value of 26 at 8 years of age.

-Next, we use the \verb|nmfkc| package, which we have developed and published on GitHub\footnote{\url{https://github.com/ksatohds/nmfkc}}, to perform ordinary NMF without covariates given by (\ref{eq01}).
-In other words, $X$ and $B$ approximate to $Y$ in Script \ref{sc2}.
-First, install the package available from GitHub and use $Y$ given in Script \ref{sc1} as the argument of the \verb|nmfkc| function.
-The number of bases was set to $Q=2$, which is equal to that of a linear curve.
-The optimized basis and coefficient matrices are then presented.
-Note that the sum of each column of the basis matrix is 1.

-Fig.\ref{fig1} shows the fit of the NMF without covariates.
-The resulting coefficient of determination for the corresponding components of $Y$ and $\hat{Y}=XB$ was $0.906$, which indicates excellent approximation accuracy.

-Y used in the NMF and the optimized X and B. Because the coefficients $57.4$ and $53.7$ are also non-negative, their proportions, $0.517$ and $0.483$, can be used as probabilities for soft clustering.

-Script \ref{sc3} performs NMF using a covariate matrix composed of male dummy variables.
-Note that the optimized parameter matrix $\Theta$ is taken as \verb|C|.
+The values were measured using X-rays and need not increase monotonically with age.

+We first perform ordinary NMF without covariates given by (\ref{eq01}), with $Q=2$ bases (equal to the number for a linear curve) and each column of the basis matrix normalized to sum to one.
+The fit is good: the coefficient of determination between $Y$ and $\hat{Y}=XB$ is $0.906$.
+The non-negative coefficients give a soft clustering directly; for an individual with coefficients $57.4$ and $53.7$ on the two bases, for instance, the normalized proportions $0.517$ and $0.483$ serve as membership probabilities.

+Next, NMF is performed with the sex entering as a \emph{main-effect} covariate under reference (treatment) coding: the covariate matrix is $A=(\vec{1},\vec{m})'$, an intercept together with the male dummy $\vec{m}=(\mathrm{male}_1,\ldots,\mathrm{male}_N)'$, where $\mathrm{male}_n=1$ if individual $n$ is male and $\mathrm{male}_n=0$ if female; the second column of $\Theta$ is then the male effect on each basis---the male-minus-female difference---the quantity assessed in the inference below.
+(In the bone-density example of Section~\ref{subsec3}, by contrast, the same sex factor is interacted with a kernel basis and entered with indicator (one-hot) coding.)

-The optimized X and parameter matrices and the covariate matrix consisting of dummy variables are described as follows:
+The optimized basis and parameter matrices and this covariate matrix are as follows, with the columns arranged so that the males come first (hence the second row of $A$ is $1$ for the males and $0$ for the females):